fourdozen/astronomical-objects-classification/README.md

-# astronomical-objects-classification
+# Galaxy Classification

-Classification of Images of Astronomical Objects from Sloan Digital Sky Survey
+Glassification of Elliptical, Spiral, Barred Spiral Galaxies from the Galaxy Zoo 2 dataset.